mathworks/LS-App-VectorField-Div-Curl/README.md

 - "Using the DivCurl app" section: In the second section of the script, the user will be able to run an application designed to display vector fields and calculate divergence and curl.
 The user needs to select the representation (Cartesian, Spherical or Cylindrical) and input his vector components accordingly.
 The vector fields are only displayed in a Cartersian coordiante system.
 The two sliders in the top right corner, arrows and grid, can be varied by the user to provide optimal display.

+## To-do
+Download the VFDivCurl.mlproj and make sure you unzip the project.
+Once unzipped, open DemoDivCurlCertesian.mlx file.
+Run live script section-by-section.
+Note that the "Using the DivCurl app" section will automatically trigger the app.

 ## Toolbox used
 Symbolic Math Toolbox